Best Small Towns and Villages for a Portugal Road Trip

 Because it’s harder to reach, Castelo de Vide is even farther off any tourist route.
 We took in the charm of the azulejos on the buildings, the steep hilly roads, the end of town from where we could see an expanse of farmland, and the historic synagogue and Jewish lane, which were once home to a tiny Jewish population.

-You can Explore More About the Jewish history of this village here.
+You can Explore More About the Jewish history of this village if you’re curious about learning more.
 We couldn’t get enough of the scenery.

 Best sights and attractions in Évora